Why might content be withheld?

 How do I know if my content has been withheld?
 What can I do about it?

-Additionally, Tweets and/or accounts that are withheld include a clear visual indicator.
+Additionally, posts and/or accounts that are withheld include a clear visual indicator.
 Here are a couple examples from the affected account holder’s point of view: